farcasterxyz/contracts/docs/docs.md

 The Name Registry contract issues Farcaster names (fnames) for the Farcaster network.

 An `fname` is an ERC-721 token that represents a unique name like @alice.
 An fname can have up to 16 characters that include lowercase letters, numbers or hyphens.
 It should that match the regular expression `/^[a-z0-9][a-z0-9-]{0,15}$/`.
 The address that owns an fname is known as the `custody address`.
 The contract implements a [recovery system](#3-recovery-system) that protects users if they lose access to this address.
-Similar to IDs, Farcaster Names also begin in the invitable state, where they can only be registered by a pre-determined address.
+Similar to IDs, Farcaster Names also begin in the seedable state, where they can only be registered by a pre-determined address.
 The owner can disable trusted registration which then allows anyone to register an fname.

 Fnames can be registered for one year by paying the registration fee, similar to domain names.
 Unlike most ERC-721 tokens, minting the token does not imply permanent ownership.
 Registration uses a two-phase commit reveal system to prevent frontrunning.